Roy-ElHaddad/FeedApp/README.md

 # Welcome to the FeedApp 👋

-This Project built with react-native (ts) is a news feed app that is built with moc data and mobx as a state manager using react navigation for navigation between the screens.
+This Project built with react-native (ts) it is a news feed app that is built with moc data and mobx as a state manager using react navigation for navigation between the screens.

 ## Get started